DefinetlyNotAI/Logicytics/README.md

 ### Step-by-Step Installation

-Optionally, use the `exe` installer to download and install Logicytics and all requirements with a simple GUI interface.

 1. **Clone the Repository**: Use Git to clone Logicytics to your local machine.
 Open Command Prompt as an administrator and run:
    ```powershell